-In India, ASUS launched the ROG Phone a while back, but the hunt for a phone for the gamers started long ago when Nokia introduced their legendary N-Gage Series.
+In India, ASUS launched the ROG Phone a while back, but the hunt for a phone for the gamers started long ago when Nokia introduced its legendary N-Gage Series.
 And later on, Sony tried experimenting a bit by bringing the Xperia Play.
 But how did it start?
 Where does the search end?
 And most importantly, do we need a gaming phone when there are quite a few handheld consoles?
 Let’s find out.

 Gaming Phones – History

 Nintendo and Sony were crushing the game with their handheld consoles.
-Though the PSP didn’t do very well, the titles were very very intimidating, that would make people who really love gaming on the move, switch to a console, which was not that bulky to carry around, packed powerful hardware and could entertain them for a while, anywhere, anytime.
+Though the PSP didn’t do very well, the titles were very very intimidating, that would make people who love gaming on the move, switch to a console, which was not that bulky to carry around, packed powerful hardware and could entertain them for a while, anywhere, anytime.

 The Current Scenario of Gaming Phones

 Now, let’s get back to the present.
 Sony is no longer the king of portable consoles, but Nintendo is still doing well.
 And at the same time, smartphone makers are now heavily focusing on providing phones that can run heavy games.
-Though, there is a BIG problem.
+Though there is a BIG problem.

-However, with the games like Asphalt or Modern Kombat, the controls are simpler, and this is applicable for most games developed for Android.
-So, there is clearly a conflict between what some hardcore gamers want from a game, while they play it on a smartphone and how the game feels like when it is played on a PC or console.
+However, with games like Asphalt or Modern Kombat, the controls are more straightforward, and this is applicable for most games developed for Android.
+So, there is a conflict between what some hardcore gamers want from a game.

 Honestly, I suck at PUBG Mobile, though like quite liked the PUBG while I played it on a PC, because the controls seemed fine, and I’m quite habituated to the kind of PC controls.
-Also, it is acceptable if a game is released along with support for any third party controller so that some people can just connect additional hardware to phone and play the game.
+Also, it is acceptable if a game is released along with support for any third party controller so that some people can connect additional hardware to the phone and play the game.

 Why there’s a Sudden Influx of Gaming Phones?